nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add-meeting INDEX d/DATE t/TIME desc/DESCRIPTION`

 * Records a meeting with the person at the specified `INDEX`.
+* The meeting should have already occurred before it is recorded into FriendDex.

 Examples:
 * `add-meeting 1 d/16-02-2021 t/1130 desc/We had lunch together!`